 Not all seniors feel that adapting to technology and the Internet is necessary, but being computer savvy has been found to be quite beneficial to them.
 Continued studies have revealed that Internet usage among senior adults has increased significantly over the years.

-Benefits of Internet and social technology for adults
+Benefits of the Internet and social technology for adults

 As adults grow older, there is a tendency for them to be separated from friends and family.
 Their children will have their own families or move to other places.
 Friends may also do the same.
 Using social networking sites and emails are a good way to stay in touch easily.
 Moreover, speaking to family and friends face to face via a computer with a camera and Internet access has far greater value to people who are separated by long distances.
-Research results on various studies suggest that elderly people who spend some time online show a reduction on depression symptoms.
+Research results in various studies suggest that elderly people who spend some time online show a reduction in depression symptoms.
+Learn more about depression here: https://www.betterhelp.com/advice/depression/.

 Broadband connection, which facilitates faster and better Internet access, makes social connectivity relevant to older adults.
-Some ISPs offer several broadband plan bundles that suit subscribers Internet activities and budget.
+Some ISPs offer several broadband plan bundles that suit subscribers’ Internet activities and budgets.
 These plans make Internet access affordable and available for on-the-go individuals and families of all ages.